 Year of call: 2009

-Darren had considerable experience of other careers before he joined Chambers and he has been able to utilise some of the skills he learned to develop specialisms in the work he deals with now.
+Darren had considerable experience of other careers before he joined Chambers and utilises some of the skills he learned to develop specialisms in the work he now deals with.

 Public Access & Direct Access